s-thom/ourflags.lgbt/docs/Adding-a-new-flag.md

 Flags are defined in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files in the `content/flags` directory.
 This allows for rich text formatting, though this isn't necessary most of the time.

+If editing in VS Code, there is a snippet with a template for a new flag.
+To use it, create your new file, type `newflag`, and bring up the intellisense box (default `ctrl/cmd + space`) to select it.

 ## Format

 Each flag's Markdown file is made of three sections, as follows.